Let me get something straight from the get-go…

 If you link to your blog posts and the content anchors in the same topic area, it creates a healthy internal link structure, which is beneficial to your SEO efforts over time.

-Suggesting related posts within your content can also help keep people on your site for longer and move them down the sales funnel.
+Suggesting related posts in your content can also help keep people on your site for longer and move them down the sales funnel.

 It’s all very well to understand the TYPE of content you should create, but producing the kind of content that engages your audience time and time again is even more important for your strategy to succeed.